Swaggie190/AHP_Calculator/README.md

 ## Project Overview

-The application follows the AHP methodology as described in the INF4178 Software Engineering course:
+The application follows the AHP methodology:

 1. Define the problem hierarchically (alternatives and criteria)
 2. Create pairwise comparison matrices to establish priorities